How do psoriasis and seborrheic dermatitis differ?

-Understanding the differences between seborrheic dermatitis and psoriasis can help people to seek appropriate help from a doctor.
-A swift diagnosis means the skin condition can be treated quickly and efficiently.
+Understanding the differences between seborrheic dermatitis and psoriasis can help people get early treatment from a doctor.
+A quick diagnosis supports more effective treatment for either condition.

 Seborrheic dermatitis symptoms

-Seborrheic dermatitis can cause crusty white flakes or yellow scales, especially on the scalp and face.
+Seborrheic dermatitis causes greasy, yellow patches on the scalp and skin.

-Seborrheic dermatitis usually appears on the scalp, although it can sometimes be found on the face, upper chest, and back.
+The symptoms of seborrheic dermatitis usually develop on the scalp, although they can sometimes develop on the face, upper chest, and back.

 - red and swollen skin

-While psoriasis can affect the scalp, it is more likely to affect other areas of the body too, such as the elbows or knees.
+While psoriasis can affect the scalp, it is more likely to develop in other areas of the body, such as the elbows or knees.

 Types of psoriasis